 Santa Marta Hostels

-Within Santa Marta city, there are a few really good hostels which will enhance your Santa Marta experience, help you to stay safe and can also help you to book onward trips to nearby destinations.
+Within Santa Marta city, there are a few really good hostels that will enhance your Santa Marta experience, help you to stay safe and can also help you to book onward trips to nearby destinations.

 La Brisa Loca Hostel: Check out the famous Brisa Loca Hostel for the best social scene for travellers in Santa Marta.
 The inner courtyard complete with a swimming pool and pool table is where it all goes down.
 From $10 USD per night.